jiunsiew/plotly_presentation/README.md

 To recompile the R markdown file for yourself, you will need to get and run the R scripts from here: https://github.com/jiunsiew/NY_Philarchive_performanceHistory/tree/master/Scripts

+### Update: 2016-06-01
+- RData files have been added so it should be easier to re-compile the slides.